Cray-HPE/docs-csm/operations/node_management/Update_the_Gigabyte_Node_BIOS_Time.md

-## Update the Gigabyte Server BIOS Time
+## Update the Gigabyte Node BIOS Time

 Check and set the time for Gigabyte compute nodes.